Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-John Moore about 5 years ago
+John Moore over 5 years ago

 The Del Rio Trail will be constructed in the corridor purchased for a railroad which was abandoned forty years ago; vegetation, even medium-size trees, now occupies the tracks in many locations.
 The Del Rio Trail will transform this derelict corridor into a valuable community asset.
 The Trail will be a long-desired important link in the regional off-street bicycle network, valuable for both commuting to downtown and recreation.
 Pedestrians, ranging from leisurely strollers and dog walkers to strenuous exercisers, will also enjoy and benefit from the Trail.
 The neighborhoods adjacent to the Trail enthusiastically support it.
 I urge the Council to certify the Del Rio Trail EIR and approve the preliminary plans.